 About the workshop

 Throughout the world, the public sector is under pressure to deliver better services, often with reduced resources.
 This creates a need for excellence in managing resources, including people, assets, money and information.
-The impact of COVID-19 has shown the need for effective financial management to steer our organisations through the crisis.
-The role of public sector finance will be vital in enabling the post-crisis recovery.
+The impact of COVID-19 has emphasized the need for effective financial management to steer our organisations through the crisis.
+Effectively managed public sector finance will be vital in enabling the post-crisis recovery.

 What the workshop will cover